ArtiPedia/blog-v3/_posts/2016-07-04-jekyll-categories.md

 ---
 title: 3 Simple steps to setup Jekyll Categories and Tags
 desc: Implementing Jekyll categories without using any plugin is tricky.
-But here is a simle step by step guide to do it.
+But here is a simple step by step guide to do it.
 You can implement Jekyll categories or Jekyll tags on your blog by following these simple steps.
 keywords:
 author: sharathdt
 image: jekyll-categories.png